slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 ## Teaching Experience<a name="teachingexperience"></a>

 ## Western University: Teaching Assistant and Teaching Fellow (2015- Present) <a name="western"></a>

+While pursuing my doctorate degree at [Western University](https://www.math.uwo.ca/) I was a teaching assistant for both graduate and undergraduate courses.
+After completing my Ph.D. in July 2020, I was appointed as a Teaching Fellow supporting the implementation of online teaching due to the COVID-19 limitations for on-site classrooms.

 <script>
 function myFunction(id) {